robidev/Leaflet.Draw.Svg/README.md

 `setLatLng()`
 > set SVG(center) latitude and longtitude by ajusting bounds

-all other methods inherited from L.SVGOverlay
+<i>All other methods inherited from L.SVGOverlay</i>

-### L.Draw.Svg
+### L.Draw.Svg ajustable properties
+The following properties of the L.Draw.Svg instance can be modified, to change the SvgObject properties to draw when the toolbar is clicked.

 `this._templateBounds`
 > bounds of the svg object on the map